Fact checkedFact Checked

 • It is not suitable for vegetarians

 Although it is known for combat sports, Instant Knockout is also popular in strength exercises like power and weightlifting.
-This dietary supplement is an appetite suppressor, metabolic booster, energy booster, and it increases fat oxidation.
+This dietary supplement is an appetite suppressor, metabolic booster, and energy booster, and it increases fat oxidation.

-Not forgetting it decreases the absorption of calories.
+Remembering it decreases the absorption of calories.
 And all these are thanks to the ingredients included in this appetite suppressant.
 These ingredients are:

 This ingredient[10] can reduce calorie absorption by one to two hundred calories.

-Cayenne powder
+Cayenne Powder

 Cayenne pepper has been associated with increased fatty acid oxidation and thermogenesis, and studies suggest it can help you feel full[11] when you consume it.